-- 1. Ensures that projects entail Assures maximum participation by small business firms as defined pursuant to Government Code 14837 - 2.
+- 1. Assures maximum participation by small business firms as defined pursuant to Government Code 14837 - 2.
 Prohibits practices which might result in unlawful activity such as rebates, kickbacks, or other unlawful consideration - 3.
 Prohibits district employees from participating in the selection process when they have a relationship with a person or business entity seeking a contract which would subject the employee to the prohibition of Government Code 87100